Sebastrion/awesome-unofficial-pc-ports/README.md

 - [sm64js](https://vanilla.sm64js.com/) -Java Port of Mario 64 with MMO like Multiplayer working in your Browser

 - [sm64rt](https://github.com/DarioSamo/sm64rt) -Port that adds raytracing support.
+(Also included in sm64pcbuilder2)

 ### The Legend of Zelda: Ocarina of Time
 - ⭐[Ship of Harkinian](https://github.com/HarbourMasters/Shipwright) -User friendly installer with GUI.